-The collection of their fingerprints and photographs when in lawful custody or on summons is a crucial part of policing in the community.
-Collection of fingerprints and photographs must be done in a lawful and ethical manner that protects the rights afforded to children and young persons under the Act and the New Zealand Bill of Rights Act 1990.
+Given a large number of burglary and vehicle offences are committed by young offenders, the collection of their fingerprints and photographs when in lawful custody or on summons is a crucial part of policing in the community.
+Collection of fingerprints and photographs must be done in a lawful and ethical manner that protects the rights afforded to children and young persons under the Oranga Tamariki Act 1989 (the Act) and the New Zealand Bill of Rights Act 1990.

-The objects and principles of the Act (s4(1)(i)) include holding children and young persons who commit offences accountable for their offending.
+The objects and principles of the Act ( $\underline{s4}(1)(i)$ ) include holding children and young persons who commit offences accountable for their offending.
 Fingerprints and/or photographs obtained outside the law and these guidelines are inadmissible as evidence.